Kevin Windham: Professional racing

 made him want to raise awareness for the situation in Puerto Rico after Hurricane Maria and made it his duty to do something about it.
 He contacted Gabriel Catala from the Puerto Rican motorcycling federation and it all took off from there.
 The team consisted of Travis Pastrana, Ryan Sipes and Windham Windham.

-The team ultimately won the B-Final to make it to the main event, making them the most popular team at Red Bud Motocross during the event.
+The team ultimately won the B-Final to make it to the main event, making them a popular team at Red Bud Motocross.